xregistry/spec/core/spec.md

   location, then it is RECOMMENDED for the value to be a uniform resource name (URN).
 - Constraints:
-  - REQUIRED if the Resource contents are not stored inside of the current Registry
+  - REQUIRED if the Resource's document is not stored inside of the current Registry
-  - If the contents are stored in a network accessible endpoint then the referenced URL MUST support an HTTP(s) `GET` to retrieve the contents
+  - If the document is stored in a network accessible endpoint then the referenced URL MUST support an HTTP(s) `GET` to retrieve the contents
   - MUST NOT be present if the Resource's `hasdocument` model attribute is set to `false`

 **`RESOURCE`**
-- Type: Resource Contents
+- Type: Resource Document
-- Description: This attribute is a serialization of the corresponding Resource entity's contents.
-If the contents bytes "as is" allow for them to appear as the value of this attribute, then this attribute MUST be used if the request asked for the contents to be inlined in the response.
+- Description: This attribute is a serialization of the corresponding Resource document's contents.
+If the document bytes "as is" allow for them to appear as the value of this attribute, then this attribute MUST be used if the request asked for the document to be inlined in the response.
 - Constraints
   - MUST NOT be present when the Resource's Registry metadata are being serialized as HTTP headers
-  - If the Resource's contents are to be serialized and they are not empty, then either `RESOURCE` or `RESOURCEbase64` MUST be present
+  - If the Resource's document is to be serialized and is not empty, then either `RESOURCE` or `RESOURCEbase64` MUST be present
-  - MUST only be used if the Resource contents (bytes) are in the same format as the Registry Resource entity
+  - MUST only be used if the Resource document (bytes) are in the same format as the Registry Resource entity
   - MUST NOT be present if `RESOURCEbase64` is also present
   - MUST NOT be present if the Resource's `hasdocument` model attribute is